To return from any entry to the top of this page, click any date on the left

 That officer told us of his Obsessive Compulsive Disorder and how he was unable to let go of such an interesting case and it kept him awake at night wondering what he would uncover next.

 He told us how the final stage would go, the interviews under caution, the disciplinary hearings and the possible punishments and promised Elwyn “I will get you a result”.
 Now we learn that he didn’t have a case at all.
-He concludes that no police officer did anything wrong.
+He concludes that no police officer did anything wrong at all.

 OCD or not you don’t spend 18 months on a case which you believe is going nowhere.